MicrosoftDocs/sql-docs/docs/t-sql/language-elements/kill-transact-sql.md

  `Spid|UOW <xxx>: Transaction rollback in progress.
 Estimated rollback completion: <yy>% Estimated time left: <zz> seconds`

- If the rollback of the session ID or UOW has finished when the KILL *session ID*|*UOW* WITH STATUSONLY statement is executed, or if no session ID or UOW is being rolled back, KILL *session ID*|*UOW* WITH STATUSONLY will return the following error:
+ If the rollback of the session ID or UOW has finished when the KILL *session ID*|*UOW* WITH STATUSONLY statement is executed, or if no session ID or UOW is being rolled back, KILL *session ID*|*UOW* WITH STATUSONLY returns the following error:

  `"Msg 6120, Level 16, State 1, Line 1"`
  `"Status report cannot be obtained.
 Rollback operation for Process ID <session ID> is not in progress."`